Virgin gatecrashes BA's bmi deal

 "British Airways' hold over Heathrow is already too dominant and we are very concerned, as the competition authorities should also be, that BA's purchase of bmi would be disastrous for consumer choice and competition," a Virgin spokeswoman said.

-The Times newspaper in London earlier cited banking sources as saying the Virgin offer was thought to be in the region of 50 million pounds, while IAG's was about double that figure, excluding pension and restructuring costs.
+The Times newspaper in London earlier cited banking sources as saying the Virgin offer was thought to be in the region of 50 million pounds ($78.1 million), while IAG's was about double that figure, excluding pension and restructuring costs.

 Bmi comprises three underperforming businesses: a carrier serving Europe, the Middle East and Africa; bmi regional, serving the UK; and low-cost unit bmibaby.